jabotxie/Learning_Management_System_059/README.md

 #### SystemServer.java
 A class thar initialized the server and creating the thread to communicate with different clients.

+## Project 4 & 5 Extra Credit Additions

+- Allow Teachers to edit or remove posts made by students.
+- Add polling features to posts.
+Students can select one of the options and a dashboard displays the results.

 ## Project 4 Bug and Implementation Improvements
 In order to improve the score we received for Project 4, we have implemented the following changes: